 Parents may request that their child is taught outside their normal age group.
-If occurs after a child has been admitted, the school will discuss the options and reach a decision on the appropriate year group in the child's best interests.
+If this occurs after a child has been admitted, the school will discuss the options and reach a decision on the appropriate year group in the child's best interests.
 Parents can request that admission to the school is outside the child's normal year group.
 This could be because:

-- a child is gifted and talented and parent wants an older year group or - a child has experienced problems such as ill health and parent wants a younger year group or - of parental preference for a summer-born child to start school in Reception in a younger year group.
+- a child is learning at greater depth, sometimes referred to as being gifted and talented, and parent wants an older year group or - a child has experienced problems such as ill health and parent wants a younger year group or - of parental preference for a summer-born child to start school in Reception in a younger year group.